Summer 2022 Edition

 It is difficult to understand why Jesus needs to be a priest forever if that office is only needed on a finite timetable that has a deadline and a due date.

 What Amillennialism is Telling Us

-On the other hand, Christians who are keenly aware of the following qualities: audience relevance and time statements, Jewish salvation history and the context of the Second Jewish Commonwealth, the Second Temple and the coincident events of the Jewish war.
+On the other hand, in terms amendable to realized eschatology Christians are keenly aware of the following qualities: audience relevance and time statements, Jewish salvation history and the context of the Second Jewish Commonwealth, the Second Temple, and the coincident events of the Jewish war.

 From the angle of strictly Jewish history, we have very good reasons to believe that the prophecies of the New Testament were fulfilled in no long time—as the New Testament writers repeatedly attest (Romans 13:11-12; 16:20; 1 Corinthians 1:5-8; 7:26.
 29-31; 10:11; 15:51; Galatians 4:21-31; Colossians 2:14-22 cf. Hebrews 8:8-13; 12:28; James 5:1-9; 1 Peter 4:7, 17; 2 Peter 3:10-14; 1 John 2:18-19; Jude 14; Revelation 1:1, 3 and 7; 16:15 and 22:6-7, 10).

 Compare Revelation 22:10 with what was said to Daniel six centuries before Christ (in Daniel 12:9).
 A comparison of these two notices tells us we have every reason to believe that the goals of the Apocalypse of our Lord were linearly near rather than far at the time John received the Book of Revelation at the behest of the Holy Spirit.
 Revelation 22:20 is the last word in a heavy band of Scriptures that insisted that Jesus was coming back in the very days when the New Testament was being penned; Amillennialists ardently disagree with this and allege these texts mean no such thing.